 Keep in mind that you do not have to meet all of the conditions listed above right now.
 Once you do fulfill all of these requirements, you will automatically derive U.S. citizenship on that day.
 For example, if you are an unmarried 16-year-old U.S. permanent resident living in the United States with your mother, and your mother naturalizes, you will derive your U.S. citizenship on the day she becomes a U.S. citizen.

-In another scenario, let's say you are unmarried and 16 years old, you and your U.S. citizen mother are living abroad and you have never resided in the U.S., but you are both planning a move to the United States soon.
+In another scenario, let's say you are unmarried and 16 years old, you and your U.S. citizen mother are living abroad and neither of you have ever resided in the U.S. (which is why you didn't meet the criteria for acquiring citizenship at birth), but you are both planning a move to the United States soon.
 If she submits a green card petition on your behalf, you will instantly derive U.S. citizenship once you both move to the United States and you receive your green card.

 Or let's say you are over 18 years old now, but you don't have a green card and you are currently living abroad with your U.S. citizen mother.
 If you had your green card and resided in the U.S. with your mom when you were a child, but have since lived in a foreign country for many years, you might think that you lost your permanent residence.
 However, in this case, you have already derived U.S. citizenship based on your prior time in the U.S. and you can apply for a Certificate of Naturalization from U.S. Citizenship and Naturalization Services (USCIS) as proof of your status.